 - Coursework taught by a team of senior academics and professionals.

 - Theses supervised by leading researchers, facilitated by face-to-face meetings and/or advanced communication technologies.

-Applications open on 31 July and close 31 March.
+Applications open on 31 July and close 31 March annually.
 Please note that since this is a cohort-based programme, all applications are assessed together as a group, so you will not be informed of the outcome of your application until after applications close.